 What is property management procurement?

-It’s the process of sourcing vendors, collecting bids, evaluating proposals, and awarding work for recurring services, maintenance, and capital projects.
+Property management procurement is the process of sourcing vendors, collecting bids, evaluating proposals, and awarding work for recurring services, maintenance, and capital projects within a structured, compliance-driven framework.

 Why is compliance essential in procurement?

-Compliance ensures vendors are qualified, insured, and safe, thereby preventing delays, liabilities, and risk exposure.
+Compliance is essential in procurement because it ensures vendors are qualified, insured, and safe, thereby preventing delays, liabilities, and risk exposure.

 The Path Forward for Property Management Procurement